Hey, fellow ELA teachers! Raise your hand if…

 “Short edge” is the most important part of this; if you select “long edge,” the inside of the brochure will be upside down.

-Yes, absolutely!
+Yes, I sure do!
 After teaching high school for 6 years, it’s still very near & dear to my heart.
 I read a lot of YA lit, so I’m thrilled that I’ll be able to create a version of this resource for high school teachers.
 It’s something I would have loved to have during my years of teaching high school. 🙂

-My plans are to finish the middle school book brochure bundle first and then begin work on a high school version.
-The high school version will be packaged as an entirely separate resource bundle.
-You can expect to see this project sometime this summer!
-I will keep everyone posted here on my blog and via my Instagram, where you can get day-to-day updates on what I’m teaching and creating.
+I will keep everyone posted here on my blog and via my Instagram, where you can get day-to-day updates on what I’m teaching and creating. 🙂

 WILL YOU BE CREATING AN UPPER-ELEMENTARY VERSION?

 Maybe!
 After some interest in this, I am considering it.
-I am going to focus on finishing the middle school and high school resource lines first, and then I’ll explore that option.
+I am going to focus on finishing the high school resource line first, and then I’ll explore that option.
 If I create an upper elementary version, I will most likely partner with another teacher, since I have not taught those grades.
 Stay tuned for more info on this!